 In health care quality, some of the successes they identified were residents and fellows again had a great working knowledge of quality improvement and had some good exposure to the quality improvement process.
 They saw where some of our programs were providing great data on health care quality and the care they're providing, and really, we got the opportunity to highlight some of our healthy communities work around health care disparities and areas we're trying to improve within the community.
-They identified some opportunities we have for better integrating residents and all of our front line staff into some of those quality improvement initiatives.
-When you think about a lot of the work that's done in our quality improvement area, it is done in committee work and in meetings during the day when folks are taking care of patients.
+They identified some opportunities we have for better integrating residents and all of our front line staff into some of those quality improvement area, it is done in committee work and in meetings during the day when folks are taking care of patients.
 So it's important to try to find ways to pull all those front line care providers, like the residents, fellows, nurses and busy young clinicians, into those discussions and share their expertise and their experiences to help things improve.